How To Wash Cloth Nappies

 - The brand states that you need to

-I have also heard that some people like to do an extra rinse cycle at the end in order to remove any residual detergent.
-If you have time this is a sensible thing to do as detergent build-up will reduce the absorbency of your nappies and can also cause nappy rash.
+Some people do like to do an extra rinse cycle at the end in order to remove any residual detergent.
+If you have time this is a sensible thing to do every now and then as detergent build-up will reduce the absorbency of your nappies and can also cause nappy rash.
 Which goes on nicely to my next point…

 Strip Washing Nappies